 Some people don't like the "gummy" texture that it acquires when you

-cook it, but we cooking it longer than the recommended 20 minutes,
+cook it, but cooking it for longer than 20 minutes, like most people think

-lnd add quinoa or black beans or garbanzo beans or leafy greens to
+you should, and adding quinoa or black beans or garbanzo beans or

-it - and that gives it a whole different taste and texture.
+leafy greens to it - gives it a whole different taste and texture.